 Aleksander is an essentially normal human being.
 His time under the "care" of the Blood Dragon Society had them injecting him with various chemical mixtures meant to encourage the maximum potential growth, and he was fed a rigorous diet rich in some unique vitamins and minerals, but while he shows the potential to enter the very top tier of human performance, right now he shows no signs of mutation or any other true superhuman powers.

-Instead, his body is in peak condition for a boy of 18, and he possesses more skill than most would think possible for one of his age (due to his...rigorous...care with the BDS).
+Instead, his body is in peak condition for a man of 20, and he possesses more skill than most would think possible for one of his age (due to his...rigorous...care with the BDS).
 Some might describe Aleksander as a "living weapon", and truthfully, they wouldn't be entirely wrong.
 His physical fitness and sheer skill make him a formidable close-combat opponent.
-He's even starting to display athletic prowess at the very upper end of the human spectrum, at least in a few endeavors.
+He consistently displays athletic prowess at the upper end of the human spectrum.

 The innermost layer is a thick, comfortable layer of thermal-insulated morphic molecules that help Alek survive extreme temperatures.